Bayesian Quantile and Expectile Optimisation: BAYESIAN METAMODELS OF RISK MEASURES

 \subsection{Quantile and Expectile Metamodel}

-To estimate a conditional quantile of fixed order, different metamodels such as artificial neural networks \cite{cannon2011quantile}, random forest \cite{meinshausen2006quantile} or nonparametric estimation in reproducing kernel Hilbert spaces \cite{takeuchi2006nonparametric, sangnier2016joint} have been proposed.
-While the literature on expectile regression is less extended, neural network \cite{jiang2017expectile} or SVM-like approaches \cite{farooq2017svm} have been developed as well.
-All the approaches cited above defined an estimator of $g$ as the function that minimises (optionally with a regularization term)
+Different metamodels have been proposed to estimate a quantile function, such as artificial neural networks \citep{cannon2011quantile}, random forest \citep{meinshausen2006quantile} or nonparametric estimation in reproducing kernel Hilbert spaces \citep{takeuchi2006nonparametric}.
+While the literature on expectile regression is less extended, neural network \citep{jiang2017expectile} or SVM-like approaches \citep{farooq2017svm} have been developed as well.
+All the approaches cited above defined an estimator of $g$ as the function that minimises (optionally with a regularisation term)